The Clear Edge

 Highest leverage: Contract standardization.
 A single fix prevents most violations.

-For boundary pattern: Yes - clear contracts with explicit scope eliminate most boundary confusion.
-Change order process handles remaining cases.
+For the boundary pattern, the answer is yes: clear contracts with explicit scope eliminate most boundary confusion, and a change order process handles remaining cases.

 Time investment: 1–2 hours per pattern.
 Deep structural analysis now prevents months of symptom treatment.

-Step 4 - Meta-Pattern Recognition (Patterns Across Patterns)
+Step 4 – Meta-Pattern Recognition: Connecting Patterns Across the Business

 Purpose: Identify common themes generating multiple patterns simultaneously.